 - Working from Home Expenses

-Claim your tax refund now.
+Claim Armed Forces tax refund online.
 Our average tax rebate is £1324.

 What You Need to Know About the PAYE System

-As an employee, your tax is automatically deducted through the PAYE system, which will reflect on your payslip.
+As an employee of the Armed Forces or MOD, your tax is automatically deducted through the PAYE system, which will reflect on your payslip.
 How much tax deducted will depend on your tax code number that is provided by the HMRC.